 Count cells not equal to many things

-At the core, this formula uses the MATCH function to find cells not equal to "a", "b", or "c" with this expression:
+At the core, this formula uses the MATCH function to find cells not equal to "a", "b", or "c" with a reversed configuration like this:

-Note the lookup value and lookup array are "reversed" from normal configuration -- we provide all values from the named range "data" as lookup values, and give all values we want to exclude in the named range "exclude".
-Because we give MATCH more than one lookup value, we get more than one result in an array like this:
+Note the lookup_value and lookup_array are "reversed" from the standard configuration — we provide all values from the named range data (B5:B15) as lookup_values, and provide the values we want to exclude as the lookup_array in the named range exclude (D5:D7).
+Because we give MATCH more than one lookup_value, we get back more than one result in an array like this:

 Essentially, MATCH gives us the position of matching values as a number, and returns #N/A for all other values.

 The #N/A results are the ones we're interested in, since they represent values not equal to "a", "b", or "c".
-Accordingly, we use ISNA to force these values to TRUE, and the numbers to FALSE:
+Accordingly, we use the ISNA function to force all values to either TRUE or FALSE:

 With only one array to process, SUMPRODUCT sums and returns a final result, 4.